asunboi/yap/pipeline0_bt2_local_alignment/README.md

 In each of the folders there will be a variant of a script named bt2_X.sbatch, submitted by `sbatch bt2_X.sbatch`.
 The only thing necessary to change for personal use is -1 and -2 paths, where -1 is the forward read file and -2 is the reverse read file.

 Follow up analysis can be done with notebooks/processing.ipynb.

+readnames.txt contains the 112 unique reads that have grna detected. readnames_no_null_wells.txt contains 96 reads that have grna and are assigned to a well.